Neem Oil for Vitiligo: Benefits, Recipes, and Application Tips

 Many bioactive substances in neem oil make it advantageous for use, particularly in skin health.
 Knowing the benefits of neem oil will help people with skin disorders like vitiligo understand how it can help.

-• Antioxidant Properties: Neem oil, packed with carotenoids and Vitamin E, helps shield the skin from oxidative damage, potentially minimizing the progression of vitiligo and other skin conditions.
+• Antioxidant Properties: Neem oil, packed with carotenoids and Vitamin E, helps shield the skin from oxidative damage, potentially minimising the progression of vitiligo and other skin conditions.

 • Anti-Inflammatory Effects: Neem oil contains potent anti-inflammatory qualities, which are well-known for reducing skin irritation and inflammation, which are linked to vitiligo.